zrythm/zrythm/doc/user/editing/clip-editors/chord-editor.rst

 The chord editor contains `chord objects` that signify the start of a chord.
 Chord objects do not have a length.

-Editing in the chord arranger follows :ref:`edit-modes` and :ref:`common-operations`.
+Editing in the chord arranger follows :ref:`edit-tools` and :ref:`common-operations`.

 Context Menu